-Ann May Hart was born in Havelock, Ontario around 1883 to Freeman and Rebecca Hart.
+Ann May Hart was born in Havelock, Ontario January 25, 1884 to Freeman and Rebecca Hart.
 She was their fourth daughter, and the second youngest of nine children.
 In 1900, when Annie was 17, she married William Copperthwaite, a young man from a family that was close to the Harts.
 In fact, two of Annie’s older sisters were married to two of the older Copperthwaite boys.
 The couple had three children: Lillian, Harry, and Ada.

 When Al Huble returned to Ontario to visit his family in the winter of 1910-11 he met Annie, who was no longer married.
 They spent time together and he is believed to have proposed to Annie on New Year’s Day 1911 after a sleigh ride that ended in an overturned sled.
 This was the second marriage for both Al and Annie.
 Al left to return to Giscome Portage in March of 1911 and spent a few months travelling back.
 Annie arrived in the summer and brought her youngest daughter, Ada, with her.
 The two older children, Lillian and Harry, remained in Ontario with Annie’s parents.